taspinar/twitterscraper/README.md

 `twitterscraper Trump -l 100 -o tweets.json`

 `twitterscraper Trump -l 100 -bd 2017-01-01 -ed 2017-06-01 -o tweets.json`

+### 2.2.2 Examples of advanced queries
+You can use any advanced query Twitter supports.
+An advanced query should be placed within quotes, so that twitterscraper can recognize it as one single query.

+Here are some examples:

++ search for the occurence of 'Bitcoin' or 'BTC': ```twitterscraper "Bitcoin OR BTC " -o bitcoin_tweets.json -l 1000```
++ search for the occurence of 'Bitcoin' and 'BTC': ```twitterscraper "Bitcoin AND BTC " -o bitcoin_tweets.json -l 1000```
++ search for tweets from a specific user: ```twitterscraper "Blockchain from:VitalikButerin" -o blockchain_tweets.json -l 1000```
++ search for tweets to a specific user: ```twitterscraper "Blockchain to:VitalikButerin" -o blockchain_tweets.json -l 1000```
++ search for tweets written from a location: ```twitterscraper "Blockchain near:Seattle within:15mi" -o blockchain_tweets.json -l 1000```

 ## 2.3 From within Python